facebook/react-native-website/docs/upgrading.md

 ## React Native projects

 Because typical React Native projects are essentially made up of an Android project, an iOS project, and a JavaScript project, upgrading can be rather tricky.
-There's currently two ways for upgrading your React Native project: by using [React Native CLI](https://github.com/react-native-community/cli) or manually with [Upgrade Helper](https://react-native-community.github.io/upgrade-helper/).
+There's currently one way for upgrading your React Native project by using [Upgrade Helper](https://react-native-community.github.io/upgrade-helper/).

 ### Upgrade Helper